minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

      shell> bg
      (Press Control-D or enter "exit" to exit the shell)

-You should now be able to connect to the MySQL server, for example, by running `/usr/local/mysql/bin/mysql'.
+You should be able to connect to the MySQL server, for example, by running `/usr/local/mysql/bin/mysql'.

-*Note:* The accounts that are listed in the MySQL grant tables initially have no passwords.
+*Note*: The accounts that are listed in the MySQL grant tables initially have no passwords.
 After starting the server, you should set up passwords for them using the instructions in *Note Post-installation::.